badrouarafana/HackingNotes/PortSwigger/API/notes.md

 # API

 ## Discovering
-When discovering API, take a look into documenation , if it's not available, check well-known endpoints
+When discovering API, take a look into documentation , if it's not available, check well-known endpoints

     /api
     /swagger/index.html